 - Romanian Friend tip: Romanians like to complain about politics, the economy, car traffic and love talking about sports, family, weather and food – so pick any of these topics to start a conversation :)

-9 Romania is much MUCH more than Dracula
+9. The best of Romania means MUCH more than Dracula Castle

 Romania is very popular thanks to vampire stories surrounding Bran Castle also known by its tourist name Dracula's Castle.
 But there's so much more to our country than doing a castle tour or the massive Palace of Parliament.
 Romanian cities have a vibe of their own which is worth experiencing but if you want to see the major tourist attractions in Romania you need to travel deeper in the country to the regions of Transylvania, Bukovina or Maramures.
 Romania's major attractions, unspoilt natural beauty and true local life is best experienced outside of major cities - just have a look at the map of Romania to see for yourself.

 As you can imagine, medieval castles were built in geographical vantage points not easily reachable and local communities that have preserved their ancient way of life have done so by keeping a low profile, away from civilisation and mass tourism.
-Finally, the famous Transylvanian countryside which made Prince Charles of the UK fall in love with Romania hides numerous spots where you can enjoy nature and disconnect – but those also secluded and lesser known.
+Finally, the famous sights of Transylvania and it's countryside which made Prince Charles of the UK fall in love with Romania hides numerous spots where you can enjoy nature and disconnect – but those also secluded and lesser known.
 Romania is a great destination for slow tourism and visiting it's largest city, Bucharest, is actually seeing only very little.

 The fact that Romania still has an underdeveloped transport infrastructure, with not enough tourist information centres or accessibility for independent travellers makes it a bit more challenging for independent travellers to discover the real beauty of our country.